Year 10 Foods

 The expectation is that students will be able to carry out practicals within the time frame of 60 minutes, occasionally 50 minutes, and reasonably independently by weeks 6-8 and be ready for a practical assessment week 9/ when comfortable doing so.
 This is assessed for skill, time management and hygiene and safety mostly.
 It also requires the demonstration of knowledge of the theoretical aspects covered, where appropriate

 Term 2 builds on the more basic recipes of term 1.
 It allows more scope and frequency to select and trial recipes new to students.
 On-line recipes, costing , conversions.
 More-higher risk practicals are now possible (eg hot oil safety ).
-Building in a more creative approach to encourage and extend with the Creative Assessment week 6 and/ a Solo assessment week 9 demonstrating more advanced practical skills and techniques.
+Building in a more flexible /creative approach to encourage and extend with a Solo culture based assessment

 The theory time is usually taken preparing and planning for these tasks.
 NIPs/ nutrition basics, metabolic disorders where possible ( research topics)